deathworlders/online/content/books/deathworlders/chapter-66-unbowed.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 67: “Resurrection”
+*The Deathworlders* will continue in chapter 67: “Resurgence”